monitoringartist/opentelemetry-collector-monitoring/README.md

         annotations:
           summary: Some metric points have been enqueued by exporter
           description: Maybe used destination has a problem or used payload is not correct
+      - alert: exporter-enqueued-logs
+        expr: sum(rate(otelcol_exporter_enqueue_failed_log_records{}[1m])) > 0
+        for: 5m
+        labels:
+          severity: critical
+        annotations:
+          summary: Some log records have been enqueued by exporter
+          description: Maybe used destination has a problem or used payload is not correct
       - alert: exporter-failed-requests
         expr: sum(rate(otelcol_exporter_send_failed_requests{}[1m])) > 0
         for: 5m